-Prospective waivers (exceptions) from study inclusion and exclusion criteria to allow patients to be enrolled are not granted by Teva (see Appendix C).
-Any deviation from the eligibility criteria be enrolled are not granted by Teva (see Appendix C).
-Any deviation from the eligibility crit will result in study drug discontinuation in the event that a patient has not been dosed.
+Prospective waivers (exceptions) from study inclusion and exclusion criteria to allow patients to be randomized/enrolled are not granted by the sponsor (Appendix C).
+Any deviation from the eligibility criteria will result in study drug discontinuation in the event that a patient has not been dosed.